filakhtov/gentoo-use-docs/app-emulation/qemu.md

 This flag can be enabled to improve network performance (up to 8x faster than normal virtio), however might have issues with some DHCP clients.

+### vhost-user-fs
+Doesn't apply when building user emulation mode.
+Pass the `--enable-vhost-user-fs` option to the configure script.
+Enable support for the Vhost user filesystem VirtIO device that can be enabled using the `-device vhost-user-fs-pci` argument.
+This device allows shared access to host filesystem from inside a guest machine.

+This flag can be safely disabled.

 ### virgl
 Doesn't apply when building user emulation mode.
 Pass the `--enable-virglrenderer` option to the configure script.
 Enable support for OpenGL acceleration in the guest machine and allow some OpenGL calls to be directed to the host system's OpenGL driver for processing.
 Currently only Linux guest on a Linux host is supported (although Windows work is in progress).
 This also mean that only OpenGL can be supported and obviously no Direct3D.
 Enable the `virgl` parameter of the `-device` command line option for the `virtio-vga` graphics adapter.